AndreiFAD/Html-Table-Parse-From-Gmail/README.md

-# Html table read from Gmail
+# Html table read from HTML email
 It reads HTML table from Gmail and after reading, changes the label on email<br><br>

  line 12<br>